 The present study indicated that the tissue distribution of ORT was not the same in all infected turkeys probably due to the method, dose, infection route, and the duration of infection.
-The serotype diversity of the bacterium, the type of common serotypes, immunological status of birds, and possibly individual differences might be involved in ORT tissue distribution.
+The serotype diversity of the bacterium, the type of common serotypes, while in their study, the ORT bacterium was immunological status of birds, and possibly individual differences might be involved in ORT tissue distribution.